fwestrom/qtort-microservices/README.md

 # microservice-crutch

-Provides a jump-start on implementing a micro-service compatible with micro-services using AMQP and the medseek-util-microservices module.
+Provides a jump-start on implementing a micro-service compatible with micro-services using AMQP and the qtort-microservices module.

 This is a fork of the open-source project microservice-crutch that I started while at Influence Health.
 You can check out their fork at